+Totals should = 100% 100.00%

-C12 Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 89.00% Percent of total first-time, first-year (freshman) students who submitted high school GPA: 100.00%
+C12 Percent of total first-time, first-year (freshman) students who submitted 3.5 100.00%

 C13-C20: Admission Policies

-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+C13 3 Application Fee If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Yes No

-Does your institution have an application fee? х
+Does your institution have an application fee?
+Yes X No l

-Amount of application fe \$60 -
+Amount of application fee: \$60

-Yes No

-Can it be waived for applicants with financial need? х

-X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+Can it be waived for applicants with financial need?
+If you have an application fee and an on-line application fee application fee and an on-line application fee and an on-line application fee applic Yes X cation option, plea No se indicate policy ) y for students

 Х Same fee

-Free

-Reduced

-Reduced
+Free Reduced

-Yes No
+Con an line application for he weight for Yes No 1

-Can on-line application fee be waived for applicants with financial need? х
+Can on-line application fee be waived for applicants with financial need? Х

-C14 Application closing date
+C14 Application closing date Yes No

-Yes No Does your institution have an application closing date? x
+Does your institution have an application closing X 110 ]

-Date
+Date 1

 Application closing date (fall) 1/15

 Priority Date

-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? х 16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning x By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date x Must reply by May 1st or within Q weeks if notified Other: d thereafter Deadline for housing deposit (MMD D): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Vee No Does your institution allow students to postpone enrollment after admission?
-Yes x No If yes, maximum period of postponeme2 Years C19 Early admission of high school students Vee Na Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes x No C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If "yes," please complete the following: Early action closing date Early action notification dat 11/1 e 12/21 - Yes No Is your early action plan a "restrictive" plan under whe students from applying to other early plans? iich you limit х
+Voc No

+C15 Are first-time, first-year students accepted for term ns other than the Yes X No

+C16 Notification to applicants of admission decision se ent (fill in one only)

+On a rolling basis beginning

+X (date):

+Other: - -

+C17 Reply policy for admitted applicants (fill in one only ')

+Must reply by (date):

+X No set date Must reply by May 1st or within 2 Other: weeks if notified thereafter

+Deadline for housing deposit (MMDD): Amount of housing deposit: -

+Refundable if student does not enroll?

+Yes, in full Yes, in part No C18 Deferred admission Voc No Does your institution allow students to postpone enrollment after If yes, maximum period of postponement Yes X No 2 Years C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first 140 C20 Common Application: Question removed from CDS.
+(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision V N Does your institution offer an early decision plan (an admission plan that If "yes," please complete the following: Yes X No First or only early decision plan closing date First or only early decision plan notification date 11/1 12/15 Other early decision plan closing date Other early decision plan notification date 1/15 2/8 For the Fall 2021 entering class: Number of early decision applications received by your institution 289 Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: 176 C22 Early action Yes No Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: X Early action closing date Early action notification date 11/1 12/21 la vour carly action plan a "restrictive" plan under which you limit Yes No Is your early action plan a "restrictive" plan under which you limit X